DennisJensen95/solar-panel-inspection/README.md

 ## Environment analytics
 The framework for training the deep learning model is pytorch.

+We apply transfer learning to achieve a good model for feature recognition on the images.

 ## Start the website
 Start the backend
 ```console